 zest of two lemons (and a squeeze of juice)

 salt & pepper to taste

-3. Brush garlic butter on both sides of the hog dog buns and grill, or toast them in a pan like a grilled cheese, until golden on both sides.
+Brush remaining garlic butter on both sides of the OUTSIDE of hog dog buns and grill, or toast the outside of the bun in a pan – like a grilled cheese – until golden on both sides.

-4. Spoon readied lobster mix into the bun and serve; right now.
-Ready the napkins, it’s gonna’ get messy.
+Spoon readied lobster mix into the bun and serve; right now.
+Prepare the napkins people, it’s gonna’ get messy.

 Cooking in her home kitchen just outside Ottawa, Canada; Cori Horton is a food photographer and recipe blogger.
 A Cordon Bleu-trained Chef, Cori spent five years as the owner of Nova Scotia's Dragonfly Inn and has been sharing all things delicious - right here - since 2010.